lschierer/RUT/packages/luke/20051111/free-software-and-the-church.md

 ---

-title: Free software and the Church
+title: "Free software and the Church"
 date: 2005-11-11 17:19:04
 tags:
   -  morality-religion